CosyClub/ProjectTempo/README.md

 ./RaveCave [ServerIP] [PlayerParty] [HUD]
 ```

-The ServerIP will be printed by the server executable on startup, PlayerParty
+The `ServerIP` will be printed by the server executable on startup,
-should be an integer between 0 and 4.
+`PlayerParty` should be an integer between 0 and 4.
+The `HUD` argument is
+optional, and should be added on a 1920x1080 screen to enable the splash screen
+and HUD.

 _Note: Running clients on the same machine as the server may incur performance
 losses._